Tea Market Segmentation

 Chinese tea is known across America, indicating mass market awareness.

-Yet three States show a greater interest in this type of specialty tea.
-Maine (search interest 100) is the most interested in Chinese tea, followed by Massachusetts (search interest 91) and Connecticut (search interest 74).
+Yet some States show a greater interest in this type of specialty tea.

 Companies with extensive online selections earn up to $110,000 annually, but creating a profitable online tea store requires digital marketing investment.